 Simply walk & pray.
 When you pray – walk.
 When you walk – pray.
-Be on site with insight.

 “Breathe upon me with your Spirit wind.
 Stir up the sweet spice of your life within me…Hold nothing back until I release your fragrance.

 Come walk with me as you walked with Adam in your paradise garden.

 Come walk with me until I am fully yours.”
 Song of Songs 4:16 TPT

 Why would you prayer walk?

 - You are your Father’s son/daughter.
 “For all who are led by the Spirit of God are sons of God.”
 Romans 8:14 Enjoy the exercise, walking with a friend and walking with God.
 “Breathe upon me with your Spirit Stir up the sweet spice of your life within me…Hold nothing back until I release your fragrance.
 Come walk with me as you walked with Adam in your paradise garden.
 Come walk with me until I am fully yours.”
 Song of Songs 4:16 TPT

 - You love God with our whole self – and have His love for your neighbours.
 (Mark 12: 29-31)“…it is not the will of my Father who is in heaven that one of these little ones should perish.”
 Matthew 18:14